NYJiaxing/Udacity-Advance-Lane-Line-Finding-Project/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in 'Advance Lane Finding.ipynb'
+I did this in lines # through # in my code in 'Advance Lane Finding.ipynb'.
+In the previous step I locate the x and y pixel location to fit a second order polynomial.
+To calculate I calculate the first and second order derivative of dx/dy.
+Then put them into the equation of Rcurve to get the curvature.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines #[72] through # in my code in `Advance Lane Finding.ipynb` in the function `to_world_image()`.
 Here is an example of my result on a test image:
 ![alt text](/output_img/final_output_img.png)

 ---